PH-KDX/flightplandb-py/readme.md

 ## Data format
 ### General
 All commands in this wrapper return two variables: `headers`, which is the response headers, and `result`, which is the message response returned by the server.
-Both consist of native Python structures.
+The first one is always a dict, and the second one is a native Python structure such as dicts or booleans.
+If the server returns an invalid status code, the wrapper will raise an HTTPError.

 ### Header
 A typical header dict looks as follows.
 Note that choosing pages or units has not been implemented in this wrapper, so the units, for instance, will always be `AVIATION`.
 When headers are not applicable to the response, they will not be included.
 In the code examples in this file, I have placed the intended value of each field and its type between `<>` brackets. :